-Some of the ESM decisions above are fixed and not subject to the LTCE selection.
-This includes the land based LNG terminal at San Juan and a new 302 MW Combined Cycle Gas Turbine (CCGT) by 2025 (or as early as possible); this will follow the conversion of San Juan 5&6 to gas, which is supported by the ship-based LNG that will be replaced by the land-based when commissioned.
+The ESM plan has some decisions that are fixed and not subject to the LTCE selection.
+This includes a land based LNG terminal at San Juan and a new 302 MW Combined Cycle Gas Turbine (CCGT) to be developed at Palo Seco by 2025 (or as early as possible); these investments will follow the conversion of San Juan 5&6 to gas (in 2019), which will be supported initially by a ship-based LNG that will be replaced by the land-based when commissioned.
 At Yabucoa a Ship-Based LNG terminal is to be developed and 302 MW CCGT is installed by 2025 (or as early as possible).
-At Mayagüez, a Ship-Based LNG terminal is developed, but the only fix decision is to convert the existing Aero units to be able to burn natural gas.
-The possibility of installing a CCGT is left as an option for the optimization process.
-The ESM also includes an additional smaller plant of approximately 100 MW in the north (modelled as 3x38 MW small CCGT) that can burn both natural gas and LPG (liquefied petroleum gas).
+At Mayagüez, a Ship-Based LNG terminal is developed, but the only fix decision is to convert the existing 4x50 MW aeroderivative units to be able to burn natural gas.